jiyapalrecha35/Google.github.io/README.md

 ### 33. Checking URLs for Safety in Google Chrome using Bloom Filters
 **Overview:** Google Chrome uses Bloom filters to quickly check if a URL might be harmful by referencing a local Bloom filter containing hashed malicious URLs.
-This improves browsing speed and security.
+This improves browsing speed and security.Also,Bloom filter is used to quickly determine whether an element is likely a member of a set, without having to store the entire set in memory.

 **Challenges:** Balancing false positive rates with false negative rates to maintain user trust and safety.